UCHIC/CIWS-VisChallenge/2018-2019_Challenge/README.md

 ## Important Dates

-The Challenge is ongoing!
 The following are important dates:

 * **Submission Deadline**: Friday March 1, 2019 by Midnight (see above for how to submit)
 * **Judging Event**: We will hold this sometime in March after we have had a chance to initially evaluate submissions.
 Details about time and place will be provided to all participants who submit an entry to the challenge.